ltgoslo/norec_neg/README.md

 ## Annotation guidelines

 The full annotation guidelines are distributed with this repo and can be found [here](annotation_guidelines/guidelines.md).
-A summary can also be found in the [paper](https://www.aclweb.org/anthology/2020.lrec-1.618).
+A summary can also be found in the accompanying paper (NoDaLiDa 2021; forthcoming).

 ## Terms of use
 NoReC_neg inherits the license of the underlying [NoReC](https://github.com/ltgoslo/norec) corpus, copied here for convenience: